isaqb-org/glossary/README.md

     ./gradlew generateTerms --args="de"

-The translator generates one markdown file - currently you need to manually copy this into the `manuscript/generated-dont-edit` directory.
+The translator generates one markdown file - `generated/gen-terms-<language-code>.md`.

+Currently you need to manually copy this into the `manuscript/generated-dont-edit` directory.

 ## About personal opinion